 The social media strategy process has three phases.

-The process followed applies the methodologies of the Social Media Academy
+The process followed applies the methodologies of S3 Academy (formerly Social Media Academy)

 This is where I help your company assess its position and its brand’s position in the social media eco-system, relative to customers, channel partners, and competitors.